eduardokozerski/crystal-castles-odin-landing-page/README.md

-<strong>CRYSTAL CASTLES LANDING PAGE</strong><br>
-The Odin Project: Landing Page - Foundations Course
+# Crystal Castles Landing Page
 My first project ever: a simple landing page for the Odin Project.
 Hope you like it ❤️

 🔴 Live demo 👉 https://eduardokozerski.github.io/crystal-castles-odin-landing-page/